RomanSmolka/vue3-intersect-directive/README.md

 Options passed to the directive on element take precedence over the global options set when registering the plugin/directive.

-## CSS Binding
+## CSS & Attribute Binding

-Attach `foo` class to an element only when it is inside the viewport.
+Attach `foo` class to an element only when it is inside the viewport:

 ```html
 <div v-intersect="{ true: 'foo' }">Hello</div>